alphagov/notifications-node-client/DOCUMENTATION.md

 }
 ```

-If the notification specified in the `olderThan` argument is older than 7 days, the client returns an empty response. _true?_
+If the notification specified in the `olderThan` argument is older than 7 days, the client returns an empty response.